robbyandrews/blogapi/README.md

 # BlogAPI

 BlogAPI is a Node.js Application utilizing Express, Mongoose, and MongoDB to demonstrate a RESTful API.
 DotEnv and a .env file is also included to show the use of a .env file containing environment variables.
-No important information is stored here such as.
+No important information is stored here such as AWS Keys, Passwords, or any other secrets.

 ## Getting Started